 Ok – now you’re ready to actually add the WordPress autocomplete functionality to your site.

-To do that, the plugin gives you three options:
+To do that, the plugin gives you four options:

 - Replace theme search – with this option, the plugin will override your theme’s search functionality.
 For example, if you opt to use this, the plugin will replace the regular WordPress Search widget with its own search box and functionality.